crflynn/chicken-dinner/README.rst

 Telemetry
 ~~~~~~~~~

-Get Telemetry instance from a particular match
+Get a Telemetry instance from a particular match

 .. code-block:: python